 What sort of influences are in the mix for XCOM 2, be that on the visuals or the gameplay?

-1994's original X-COM: UFO Defence was our source material for where we started with Enemy Unknown, and there are so many influences on the new game.
+1994's original X-COM: UFO Defense was our source material for where we started with Enemy Unknown, and there are so many influences on the new game.
 We obviously love the trope of the underdog resistance that you see in so many movies, like They Live or even Elysium.
-The latter, visually, has inspired some of our game armour and weaponry.
+The latter, visually, has inspired some of our game armor and weaponry.